alfahami/crypto-portfolio/README.md

 ### Portfolio Service
 **Manage Portfolios**
 - Users can create multiple portfolios and add crypto holdings.
-- CRUD operations: create, update, delete portfolios and holdings.
+- CRUD operations: create, update, delete portfolios and holdings by its symbol.

 **Portfolio Valuation**
 - Retrieves the total value of a portfolio in a specified base currency (e.g., USD).